 The EEA report on trends and projections towards climate and energy targets (EEA 2015I) shows the progress towards the ESD targets by 2020 with existing as well as with additional measures.
 According to this, all Alpine countries except Austria are expected to achieve their 2020 goals.
-Furthermore, between 2013 and 2020 a decrease of GHG emissions of EU-countries is expected.
+Furthermore, between 2013 and 2020 a decrease of GHG emissions of EU countries is expected.
 National projections of the Alpine countries show that ESD emissions will remain below the annual ESD targets.
 However, in Austria emissions could exceed the targets by 2020 if no additional measures are implemented.

-In contrast to the ESD targets, the reduction target of 40% until 2030 envisaged by the above mentioned 2030 Framework for Climate and Energy is hardly to be achieved for all Alpine countries.
-Policy strategies and more strict plans are needed in some Alpine countries to achieve these ambitious goals.
+In contrast to the ESD targets, the reduction target of 40% until 2030 envisaged by the above-mentioned 2030 Framework for Climate and Energy will hardly be achieved by all Alpine countries.
+Policy strategies and stricter plans are needed in some Alpine countries to achieve these ambitious goals.